Celumproject/moodle-mod_domoscio/README.md

 This branch contains the plugin for Moodle 2.9

 CHANGELOG :
+- 2015112600 :
+  - Plugin now in Spanish !
+  - Alerts if API settings not completed properly
+  - Minor improvements to course module info display
+  - Various bugfixes

 - As Moodle 2.9 already include jQuery library, this plugin version is not embedding jQuery anymore.

 #LICENCE